 Jane Appleton Pierce is pictured here with her longest-lived son Bennie.

 Then there was Bennie.
 This was the Pierce’s surviving son, age 11 at the time his father was elected President.
 In January 1853, as the President-Elect and his family were traveling on a train through Andover, Massachusetts, an axle broke on the train and the car slid down the hill.
-When it crashed to a halt, Bennie Pierce was hideously decapitated.
+When it crashed to a halt, Bennie Pierce was hideously killed, almost decapitated.
 Franklin and Jane watched the whole thing.
-No one else on the train was injured.
 It was only six weeks before Franklin’s term of office was to begin.

 So, with three dead sons, a grieving and melancholy wife, a country horribly divided over the issue of slavery, and possibly his own case of PTSD as a result of the train crash, Franklin Pierce entered the White House in March 1853.
 His wife refused to act as First Lady.
 She rarely left her room in the White House, and stayed up writing letters to Bennie’s spirit.
 Franklin, never a stranger to the sauce, began to drink even more.
 Wouldn’t you?